Lucas-Paolantonio/Lucas-Paolantonio.github.io/_posts/2024-03-16-predicting-customer-loyalty.md

 This is for columns *distance_from_store*, *total_sales*, and *total_items*

-For example, the median *distance_to_store* is 1.645 miles, but the maximum is over 44 miles!
+For example, the median *distance_from_store* is 1.65 miles, but the maximum is over 44 miles!

 Because of this, we apply some outlier removal in order to facilitate generalisation across the full dataset.